 Remote hiring has become a good push for inclusivity, as it helps surface the best skills and knowledge despite an applicant’s location.
-What this means ispeople of color, women, ethnic minorities, and LGBTQ+ representatives are granted better access to tech jobs and -—recruiters are able to source and hire more diverse professionals.
+What this means is that people of color, women, ethnic minorities, and LGBTQ+ representatives are granted better access to tech jobs, and recruiters are able to source and hire more diverse professionals.

 A quick peek at the data and diversity split at tech companies today paints a grim picture.
 The gender split between men and women who work in tech in Europe overwhelmingly skews male.
 Just look at the data from AmazingHiring’s sourcing platform.

 We clearly see that on average there are 15x times more male engineers than females for any in-demand tech skill.